himselfv/wakan/Modules/LocalData/readme.md

-Everything related to where Wakan stores it's configuration and data.
+Where Wakan stores it's configuration and data.

 1. Whether Wakan works in portable mode or not.